waltligon/orangefs/doc/pvfs2-faq.md

 has a transparent server side attribute cache (enabled by default), which can speed up applications which read a lot of attributes (`ls`, for example).
 Playing around with the `AttrCache*` config file settings may yield some performance improvements.
-If you're running a serial application on a single node, you can also use the client side attribute cache (disabled by default).
+If you’re running a serial application on a single node, you can also use the client side attribute cache (disabled by default).
 This timeout is adjustable as a command line argument to pvfs2-client.